 Effective management decisions can therefore lead to operational improvements.
 But what if your managers do not have a complete picture of how their department’s activity effects corporate finance?

-Would you be interested in way for IFS users to see quick visual charts or summaries of key financial factors during the course of their daily routines?
+Would you be interested in a way for IFS users to see quick visual charts or summaries of key financial factors during the course of their daily routines?

 John Cleary, a RutterKey Senior Business Analyst specializing in finance, frequently works with operational personnel who struggle to understand the financial information and functionality found within IFS Applications™.